Trust for Nature (Victoria)

 Naringaningalook Grassland Reserve

-Purchased by Trust for Nature in 1999, Naringaningalook Grassland Reserve 18.3ha protects two endangered types of habitat: Plains Woodlands and Plains Grassy Woodland/Gilgai Wetland Mosaic.
+Purchased by Trust for Nature in 1999, Naringaningalook Grassland Reserve 18.3ha protects two endangered types of habitat, Plains Grassy Woodland/Gilgai Wetland Mosaic and Plains Grassland.
+The Plains Grassland is a derived native grassland, that would once have been Plains Woodland, but is now protected for its grassland values.

 Currently in northern Victoria only 0.5 per cent of the original Plains Grasslands remain.
 The structure and diversity of this reserve is unique in the Goulburn Broken catchment with 127 flora species being recorded, including a range of seasonal dependent species.